-19.1 Embryo, egg and sperm storage will be funded for patients who are undergoing NHS subfertility treatment in line with The Human Fertilisation and Embryology Authority guidance.
-The storage standard period for sperm, egg and embryo storage is normally ten years.
+19.1 Embryo, egg and sperm storage will be funded for patients who are undergoing NHS subfertility treatment or may wish to do so in the future as a result of medical treatment for cancer or other relevant treatments which may affect their fertility.
+Storage will be in line with The Human Fertilisation and Embryology Authority guidance.
+The storage standard period for sperm, egg and embryo storage is normally ten years (subject to 4.3).